From Viral Fame To Household Name: The Best Careers Launched By Viral Videos

 As hilarious as it was confusing, Upton learned to laugh at herself and moved on with her young career.

-Donald Trump signed her to his Trump Models Management; she placed 3rd in The Amazing Race.
+Donald Trump signed her to his Trump Models Management; most recently, she placed 3rd in The Amazing Race.

 The duo of Huang Yixin and Wei Wei lip-synced their way towards success -- starting with the Backstreet Boys' hit 'I Want It That Way.'